krateng/dlvh/README.md

 # me2dlc

 Installs ME2 DLCs from exe files on Linux using Steam Proton.
-Copy in directory with files, then run `me2dlc`.
+Navigate to directory with files, then run `me2dlc`.
 Requires protontricks.